Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 Why Sustainable Tourism?

-When we travel to new places, we often just flit by, hardly taking in the faces and scenes we pass—new restaurants, world heritage sites, art galleries, temples, stupas and basilicas, new architecture and so on.
-Some have been there forever, but we just pass through for a quick peek; after all, we'll probably never see them again.
+When we travel to new places, we often flit by, hardly taking in the faces and scenes we pass—new restaurants, world heritage sites, art galleries, temples, stupas and basilicas, unique architecture and so on.
+Some have been there forever, but we pass through for a quick peek; after all, we'll probably never see them again.

 Your Vacation Destination Is Someone's Home